AlexisAtioNet/ationetdevconnect/README.md

 ## Entities
 > This API is responsible for interacting with all ATIONET entities, either to create or modify them, whether they are sites, companies, contracts, projects, etc.
 > This API is typically used when you want to make a proprietary portal that replaces the ATIONET standard,
 > or to develop a proprietary mobile app that displays this information.
+This document is in Swagger format.
 - [Entities API Specifications](http://api.ationet.com/Help)

 ## Interfaces